i1zco/dev_lab/Networking/arp.md

 # Adress Resolution Protocol (ARP)

 ## flowchart

+• lan_device1 it will be

-  lan_device1 -> Send Message (ARP) For All     Network Devices with target IP -> the         Target Device Response it (send self-mac)
+• Send Message (ARP) For All Network             Devices with target IP

+• the target device response it send self-mac